Willtl/photo-organizer/README.md

 # photo-organizer
 This python file is organizing photos stored in a source folder and moving them to a target folder based on the date the photos were taken.
 The photos are organized into subdirectories based on the year and month the photos were taken.

+It uses the "exifread" library to extract the date and time the photos were taken from the photos' metadata.
+If the metadata is not available, the creation time is determined using the "os" library based on the access, modification, and creation timestamps of the photos.

+The program loops through all the files in the source folder, determines the creation time, year, and month for each photo, and creates a subdirectory for each year and month combination.
+If the subdirectory does not already exist, the program creates it.
+The photos are then moved to the subdirectory based on the year and month the photos were taken.
+If a photo with the same name already exists in the subdirectory, the program appends a number to the filename to make it unique.